 2019-09-17

-After being served with a plaintiff’s claim, the defendant has a 30-day deadline to respond to the plaintiff.
+After being served with a plaintiff’s claim, the defendant has, in general, a 30-day deadline to respond to the plaintiff.
 The defence is always provided in writing in the form of a briefing addressed to the court (contestação).

 After the claim and defence are filed in court, the judge will schedule a «pre-trial» meeting to attempt a settlement between the parties and consider any delaying objections alleged and, if possible, the merits of the case.